missionpinball/mpf-docs/game_logic/logic_blocks/accruals.rst

 Making this change doesn't really affect anything other than the name of the variable.
 It's just for convenience if you prefer a different name.

+Note that this player variable stores the state of this logic block in an internal list that's not easily accessible for text display purposes on a slide.
+If you want to display status or progress on a slide, you can use a combination of the logic block events or an event player along with slide or widget player entries to show whatever messages you want.

 .. include:: common.rst